Lee-W/wayback-machine-saver/docs/README.md

 #### options

 *  --deliminator TEXT         [default:  "\n"]
-*  --error-log-filename TEXT  [default: error-log.csv]
+*  --error-log-filename TEXT  [default: save-pages-error-log-"timestamp".csv]

 ## Get latest archive urls
 After the URLs have been saved, [Internet Archive - Wayback Machine](http://web.archive.org/) will snap-shot the page to their database and create a timestamp.
 You can access the latest one through `http://web.archive.org/web/[Your URL]` and it will be redirected to `http://web.archive.org/web/[timestamp]/[Your URL]`.
 This command is used to get the redirected URLs.